viktorsapozhok/viktorsapozhok.github.io/_posts/2020-06-10-mongo-tutorial.md

 ## Install MongoDB Community Edition

-Use this tutorial to install MongoDB Community Edition on Ubuntu using the apt package manager.
+Use the following tutorial to install MongoDB Community Edition on Ubuntu using the apt package manager.

-Import the public key used by the package management system.
+First, import the public key used by the package management system.

 ```bash
 $ wget -qO - https://www.mongodb.org/static/pgp/server-4.4.asc | sudo apt-key add -